MirrorDNA-Reflection-Protocol/ActiveMirrorOS/docs/Paper2_Layered_Governance_LLM_Systems.md

 ### 1.3 Contribution

-This paper extends prior work on reflective AI governance [6] by:
+This work extends the governance boundary framework introduced in [Paper 1](https://aixiv.science/abs/aixiv.251217.000002) by empirically evaluating a layered enforcement architecture that combines deterministic structural governance with probabilistic content moderation.
+Where Paper 1 established *that* governance constraints can be structurally enforced, this paper demonstrates *how* such enforcement performs in practice and *why* layered composition is necessary.

+Specifically, this paper:

-1. Formalizing the distinction between governance violations and content harms
+1. Formalizes the distinction between governance violations and content harms
-2. Presenting empirical evaluation of a deterministic governance wrapper
+2. Presents empirical evaluation of a deterministic governance wrapper (AMGL Guard v1)
-3. Proposing a layered architecture with clear responsibility boundaries
+3. Proposes a layered architecture (G o C o M) with clear responsibility boundaries
-4. Analyzing failure modes and integration tradeoffs without claiming universal safety
+4. Analyzes failure modes and integration tradeoffs without claiming universal safety

 ---